Stanko/Stanko.github.io/_posts/2016-10-24-travis-jekyll-and-github-pages.md

 ## Flow

 * When you push to your GitHub repo, it triggers Travis
-* Travis starts up a virtual machine and installs all required software (mostly Ruby gems)
-* We use a custom rake task to tell Travis how to build our Jekyll site and push the updated content back to Github
+* Travis starts up a virtual machine and installs all required software (mostly Ruby gems).
+We use a custom rake task to tell Travis how to build our Jekyll site and push the updated content back to Github
 * Travis clones a source branch (usually `master` or `source`, in my case `source`)
 * Travis runs `jekyll build` on the source branch
-* Travis does a `git push` to the branch holding build static site (usually `gh-pages` or `master`, in my case `master`)
+* Travis does a `git push` to the branch holding static site files (usually `gh-pages` or `master`, in my case `master`)
 * Github Pages starts serving the updated site

 ## Steps to make it work